 - Candidates must self-nominate.

-- The PalAss Exceptional Lecturer will be chosen based on the career track record, including research impact (relative to their career stage) and oratorical skills.
+- The PalAss Exceptional Lecturer will be chosen based on their career track record, including research quality (relative to career stage) and oratorical skills.

 Selection of host institutions:

-- Institutions interested in participating in the Innovations in Palaeontology Lecture Series should apply via the PalAss webpage and suggest a time-frame within which the lecture should be given.
+- Institutions interested in participating in the Innovations in Palaeontology Lecture Series should apply via this webpage and suggest a time-frame within which the lecture should be given.

-- The PalAss Exceptional Lecturer will receive the list of potential host institutions after the 1st May deadline, and will choose their preferred hosts and liaise directly with them.
+- The PalAss Exceptional Lecturer will receive the list of potential host institutions after the 1st June deadline, and will choose their preferred hosts and liaise directly with them.
+Applications after 1st June will be considered depending on the remaining availability.

 Expectations for host institutions: